harmony-one/harmony-ops/monitoring/harmony-monitor/node-mock-rpc/README.md

 # Mock RPC server
-This is a small polka server running in node, for the purpose of unit testing Pagerduty
+This is a small polka server running in node, for the purpose of unit testing our watchdog.

 ## Running the server
 ```bash